SAP/sap-btp-service-operator/README.md

    c.
 Retrieve the generated access credentials from the created binding:

-      The example of the credentials in the binding object
+      The example of the default binding object used if no credentials type is specified:

     ```json
      {